 Mindfulness based stress reduction (MBSR) helps patients with generalised anxiety disorder to understand the different types of thoughts and to respond to them accordingly.

-People with anxiety tend to give negative thoughts too much attention, believing their thoughts control reality.
-For instance, they believe that that if they are thinking they’ll lose their job, they really will lose their job.
+People with anxiety tend to give negative thoughts too much attention.
+They believe their thoughts control reality.
+For instance, they believe that if they are thinking they’ll lose their job, they really will lose their job.
 Mindfulness meditation helps these individuals to distinguish thoughts from reality.

 How does meditation help anxiety?

 Let’s say you have a dentists appointment tomorrow.
 You don’t like the dentist–honestly, who does?
-So you’re sitting up at night worrying about going to the dentists tomorrow.
+So you’re sitting up at night worrying about going to the dentist tomorrow.

 When you learn to meditate you learn to take control of these thoughts and imaginings.

-Once you realise that your anxiety is just in your mind you take control of it.
+Once you realise that your anxiety is just in your mind, you can take control of it.